dylanrees/digiturf_lua/readme.txt

  	Nuke Tiles: At either a fixed or random interval, they will explode and clear ownership of nearby tiles
        *Radioactive Tiles: Rapidly depopulate.
 	Stronghold Tiles: Very hard to steal!
-	Skull Territories: Depopulate so rapidly that they're effectively no-man's lands!
+		*Stone Heads: Depopulate so rapidly that they effectively create no-man's lands!
 	Flags and Gates: Capture a flag and open the corresponding colored gate.
-	Darkness Tiles: The dark version of Light Tiles.
+	   *Darkness Tiles: The dark version of Light Tiles.
        *Light Tiles: Tend to make all nearby territory black/white.
+	Spawner: A player starts here.
+	Random Spawner:  This will start a player anywhere.

 ==FITNESS FUNCTION==